dotnet/docs/docs/core/docker/introduction.md

 ## Users

-Starting with .NET 8 images, the `app` user is included.
+Starting with .NET 8, all images include a non-root user called `app`.
 By default, chiseled images are configured with this user enabled.
 The publish app as .NET container feature (demonstrated in the [Building container images](#building-container-images) section) also configures images with this user enabled by default.
 In all other scenarios, the `app` user can be set manually, for example with the `USER` *Dockerfile* instruction.
 If an image has been configured with `app` and commands need to run as `root`, then the `USER` instruction can be used to set to the user to `root`.

 ## Staying informed